puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 -----

 Once you've finished with an EC2 instance you can easily terminate it.
-Terminating an instance destroys the instance entirely and is a destructive action that should only be performed when you've finished with the instance.
+Terminating an instance destroys the instance entirely and is a destructive, permanent action that should only be performed when you've finished with the instance.
 To terminate an instance, use the `node_aws terminate` action.

     $ puppet node_aws terminate ec2-50-18-93-82.us-east-1.compute.amazonaws.com
     notice: Destroying i-df7ee898 (ec2-50-18-93-82.us-east-1.compute.amazonaws.com) ...
     notice: Destroying i-df7ee898 (ec2-50-18-93-82.us-east-1.compute.amazonaws.com) ...
 Done

+The following video demonstrates the EC2 instance termination process in more detail:
 <object width="560" height="315"><param name="movie"
 value="http://www.youtube.com/v/NKisTfXuJlw?version=3&amp;hl=en_US"></param><param
 name="allowFullScreen" value="true"></param><param name="allowscriptaccess"